 Defamation of character refers to an action when a person's reputation and virtue are damaged or tarnished because of the wrongful intentions of other people.
 Moreover, there are two types of defamation of character— libel, and Slander.

-While Slander is orally disgracing any person's reputation, libel is a form of written defamation.
+While slander is orally disgracing any person's reputation, libel is a form of written defamation.
 Both types of defamation play a key role in individual reputational damages, where you can recover monetary compensation caused by such conduct.
 Also, even though the "First Amendment of the United States Constitution" speaks about freedom of speech for every individual, not all statements made by people remain guarded by this law.

-For instance, conveying something that could cause general alarm, such as a message over the public system on an aeroplane or in a theatre declaring a bomb nearby, is not guarded by free speech.
+For instance, conveying something that could cause general alarm, such as a message over the public system on an airplane or in a theatre declaring a bomb nearby, is not guarded by free speech.
 Furthermore, the United States First Amendment does not allow for verbal statements that try to commit criminal acts against the government violently.

 Defamation of character regulation of restrictions differs from state to state.
 You would need a skilled defamation of character lawyer near you once you discover that someone has tarnished your good name.